 Let’s try to classify boats as per the activities they are suited for.

-For Adventure: The first one that comes to mind is the personal watercraft (PWC); equipped with planing hulls, these are designed for those who love the idea of some thrill on the waters, be it tubing or waterskiing.
+The first one that comes to mind is the personal watercraft (PWC); equipped with planing hulls, these are designed for those who love the idea of some thrill on the waters, be it tubing or waterskiing.
 Ideal for solo travellers, the PWC is also available in designs that can accommodate up to 3 individuals.

 Bowriders are good if you want to go on a swimming adventure.
 With a platform at the stern, it is easy to get in the water or put on your skis.
 Or, you can just enjoy the breeze in the spacious bow area as well.